andrewlamm/learning-the-express-way/lessons/exampleMd.md

 slug: /template/md
 ---

-You can look at the source markdown file [here](https://github.com/superandybean/learning-the-express-way/blob/master/lessons/exampleMd.md).
+You can look at the source markdown file [here](https://github.com/superandybean/learning-the-express-way/blob/master/lessons/exampleMd.md) and clicking on the raw button.
 Remember to include the frontmatter in the beginning of the file, with the correct title and slug tags!
 And check that the title is the same as the one you added in the [lessonList.yml](https://github.com/superandybean/learning-the-express-way/blob/master/data/lessonList.yml) file.

 # Heading 1